New Bedford, Massachusetts: Bus

+Rail

+Two stations in New Bedford – New Bedford station and Church Street station – are served by the Fall River/New Bedford Line of the MBTA Commuter Rail system.
+The Massachusetts Coastal Railroad provides freight rail service to New Bedford, terminating at the New Bedford Rail Yard in the port area.
+It also operates the Watuppa Branch, which runs from New Bedford to Westport.

 Notable people

 Paul Cuffee, a merchant and ship's captain of Native and African (Ashanti of Ghana) origin, was born in nearby Cuttyhunk and settled in Westport, Massachusetts.
 Many of his ships sailed out of New Bedford.

 Lewis Temple was an African-American blacksmith who invented the toggle iron, a type of toggling harpoon, which revolutionized the whaling industry and enabled the capture of more whales.
 There is a monument to Temple in downtown New Bedford.

 In 1838, Frederick Douglass, the runaway slave who became a famous abolitionist, settled in New Bedford.
 He writes in detail about the life and times of New Bedford in the late 1840s in his celebrated autobiography.
 A historic building and monument dedicated to Douglass can be found today at the Nathan and Polly Johnson properties.

 Frederick Douglass was not the only fugitive slave or freedman to see New Bedford as a welcoming place to settle.
 New Bedford had a small but thriving African-American community during the antebellum period.
 It was the home of a number of members of the 54th Massachusetts Regiment, an American Civil War regiment which fought, with considerable distinction, to preserve the Union.
 The 54th Massachusetts was the first regiment in the country's history formed entirely by African-American troops (who served with white officers).
 The most famous of these soldiers was William Harvey Carney, who made sure that the American flag never touched the ground during the Union assault on Fort Wagner, South Carolina, near Charleston.
 There is an elementary school in New Bedford named in his honor.

 Patrick Cunningham was an Irish immigrant who lived in New Bedford.
 He was an inventor known for building a torpedo which he later fired down a street in the city.

 Bishop "Sweet Daddy" Grace, native of Brava, Cape Verde, was a New Bedford resident who founded the United House of Prayer for All People, one of the largest African-American sects in America.
 He is buried in New Bedford.